Winesett Awards for Library Research

 The Winesett Awards for Library Research recognize creative and original library research completed by Radford University undergraduate students.
 Prizes will be given to the students whose papers or projects best illustrate exemplary use of McConnell Library tools and resources, and the development of information-gathering skills.

 The four winners (two juniors/seniors and two freshmen/sophomores) will each receive a $800 prize, while five finalists will each receive a $100 prize.
-In addition, the winners' works will be published in our online journal, Archives of the Winesett Scholars.
+In addition, the winners' works will be published in the Archives of the Winesett Scholars.

 - Be undergraduates enrolled in a degree program in any discipline at Radford University